If you love you body half as much as you love your bike this is the class for you!

 Class is an hour long and we start with a little breathing exercise.
-This is to settle everyone down after a stressful commute to class.
-When we breath deeply, control our exhale and notice our breath, we begin to relax. get the body oxygenated and ready for class.
+When we breathe deeply, control our exhale and notice our breath, we begin to relax.
+We will focus during the class on taking our body into the opposite position we assume on the bike.

 So what is the opposite of bike posture?